 Carbs in Blackberries

 Blackberries are loaded with vitamin C, K, and manganese which can help with brain and motor function, promote healthier skin, and reduce inflammation.
-They have a high content of ellagic acid and anthocyanin, which has also been to show to help suppress cell mutation and slow the growth of cancer.
+They contain high amounts of ellagic acid and anthocyanin, which have been shown to help suppress cell mutation and slow the growth of cancer.

-Blackberries are also fibrous like raspberries, containing 8g of fiber (and 7g net carbs) per 1 cup serving.
-This can help lead to decreased appetite and an increased feeling of fullness which can help with the weight loss process when combined with other high-fat ingredients.
+It’s also worth noting that blackberries are fibrous like raspberries, containing 8g of fiber (and 7g net carbs) per 1 cup serving.
+This means that they can help curb cravings and improve gut health.

 Carbs in Strawberries